 Also, if furniture costs more to ship than it’s worth, you might want to consider leaving it behind.

 3) Take heed when hiring movers:

+This is one of the best tips for moving far away.
 Always keep sentimental items and valuables, such as jewelry, with you if possible.
 For items of value, that you won’t be moving on your own, have the items insured in case they become lost or damaged.

 Make sure to mark boxes with name and address as many big moving companies will move several families items on one big truck.

 See the county (or state) and make it an adventure.
 Shipping a car can be expensive and can have ambiguous dates of arrival.
 Many shipping companies wait until they have many cars to move, before getting your car loaded up and on the road.
 Being in a new city, without transportation will get very frustrating, very fast.